This post contains affiliate links.

 Croatia vs. Hungary Ease of Tourism Winner: Tie

 While Croatia was a great country to visit as a tourist, I didn’t find it to be a great place for working remotely.
-The prices were high (compared to the rest of the region) and the internet speeds were pretty slow.
+The cost of living is high (compared to the rest of the region) and the internet speeds were pretty slow.

 Croatia vs. Hungary Remote Work Winner: Hungary